Transforma logo

 Cost of smart lights

-This section of the report discusses how the cost of smart bulbs (which range between USD15 to USD20 and can go up to USD50) can be a major deterrent to their adoption in the consumer market.
-It then goes on to compare the cost of smart bulbs and that of retrofitting, where smart bulbs prove to be a better option than retrofitting.
+This section of the report discusses how the cost of smart bulbs (which range between USD15 to USD40 and can go up to USD90) can be a major deterrent to their adoption in the consumer market.
+It then goes on to compare the cost of smart bulbs and that of retrofitting, and explains how smart bulbs can prove to be a better option than retrofitting.

 Commonly-used connectivity technologies

-This section of the report discusses the commonly used technologies that are used to connect lighting devices and the ways smart lights can be connected (such as Direct Wi-Fi connection).
-It also charts an alternative to smart lights that is gaining prominence widely, its features, advantages, and disadvantages.
+This section of the report discusses the commonly used technologies that are used to connect lighting devices (such as Bluetooth and Zigbee).
+It then discusses the scope for Thread, which is another significant emerging technology in this space.
+It then charts the major three different ways, through which smart lights can be connected (including direct Wi-Fi connection) and finally discusses an alternative to smart lights that is gaining prominence widely, its features, advantages, and disadvantages.

 Key vendors for Building Lighting Application Group

-The key vendors section lists some of the main providers of products and services related to the building lighting market, such as Signify, GE Lighting, LIFX, Sengled, Wipro Lighting, and Nanoleaf.
+The key vendors section lists some of the main providers of products and services related to the building lighting market, such as Signify (previously Philips Lighting), Savant Systems (previously GE Lighting), LIFX, Sengled, Wipro Lighting, Nanoleaf, and Acuity Brands (nLight).
 The report provides profiles of the various vendors including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.

 Market forecasts for Building Lighting